Tocseoj/my-first-docs/docs/all-about-me.rst

 All about me
 ############

-I'm Daniele Procida, a Django user and developer.
+I'm Joe, a Godot user and developer.

-I've contributed to:

-*   django CMS
-*   Arkestra
-*   Django
+I'm working on it! ;P